DavisLobo/DavisLobo/README.md

 ## 👋 About Me

-My journey into **Data Science** began through scientific research — where I discovered the power of data to answer complex questions and drive meaningful decisions.
+My journey into Data Science began through scientific research — where I discovered the power of data to answer complex questions and drive meaningful decisions.

-Today, I focus on **predictive analytics** and **data modeling**, building Machine Learning and AI solutions that increase process efficiency and optimize resources.
-I'm especially passionate about using data to evaluate **KPIs** and design intelligent models that solve real-world problems.
+Today, I focus on predictive analytics and data modeling, building Machine Learning and AI solutions that increase process efficiency and optimize resources.
+I'm especially passionate about using data to evaluate KPIs and design intelligent models that solve real-world problems.

-I stand out for my **curiosity**, **organization**, and **communication skills**.
+I stand out for my curiosity, organization, and communication skills.
 I thrive on challenges and new ideas — I love going deep into concepts and expanding my worldview. 🌍

 ---